 That’s not what we got here, which I realized would be the case pretty early on.
 That means all the highs and the joy as much as all the despair, all the excesses and questionable choices.
 Still, even if the show never went as a far as to change the story to deal with this, I saw it negotiate with the original material in ways I always felt compelled to, at the very least, point out.

-In simple words, I largely enjoyed watching this show–and that’s putting it mildly!
+In simple words, I largely enjoyed watching this show–and that’s putting it very mildly!
 While something is lost at removing it from context–in some instances, adding more to the already movie levels of fantasy part of the story operates on–I don’t really believe it makes show fall apart.

 There’s a question of the necessity and value of bringing back a story that’s such a product of its time without entirely dealing with the questionable, the challenges–but there are no simple answers.